Resume Now is an online resume builder that helps users create resumes and other job application documents.

 Resume Now’s resume builder

-After the upload, Resume Now’s AI assistant steps in and suggests changes for your resume summary, bullet points, and skills.
-The tool can then be used to rephrase your resume’s content, stating this content is “AI-enhanced for clarity and readability.”
+Then, Resume Now’s AI assistant suggests changes for your resume summary, bullet points, and skills.

 “ER work” could apply to anyone working in an ER such as a janitor, so Resume Now’s AI tool replaces this term with “emergency room operations” to clarify that this particular nurse is a trained medical professional.